H.R.10 - Financial CHOICE Act of 2017115th Congress (2017-2018)

 |Committees:||House - Financial Services; Agriculture; Ways and Means; Judiciary; Oversight and Government Reform; Transportation and Infrastructure; Rules; Budget; Education and the Workforce | Senate - Banking, Housing, and Urban Affairs|

 |Committee Reports:||H. Rept.
-115-153; H. Rept.
-115-153; H. Rept.
-115-153|
+115-153,Part 1 Book 1; H. Rept.
+115-153,Part 1 Book 2; H. Rept.
+115-153,Part 2|

-|Latest Action:||06/13/2017 Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+|Latest Action:||Senate - 07/13/2017 Committee on Banking, Housing, and Urban Affairs.
 Hearings held.
 Hearings printed: S.Hrg.
 115-108.
 (All Actions)|

-|Roll Call Votes:||There have been 5 roll call votes|
+|Roll Call Votes:||There has been 1 roll call vote|

 This bill has the status Passed House